anishjohnson/Face-Emotion-Recognition/README.md

 ## Project Introduction:<br>
-<p>The Indian education landscape has been undergoing rapid changes for the past 10 years owing to
-the advancement of web-based learning services, specifically, eLearning platforms.</p>
+<p>The Indian education landscape has been undergoing rapid changes for the past ten years owing to the advancement of web-based learning services, specifically eLearning platforms.</p>

-<p>Global E-learning is estimated to witness an 8X over the next 5 years to reach USD 2B in 2021.
-India
-is expected to grow with a CAGR of 44% crossing the 10M users mark in 2021.
-Although the market is growing on a rapid scale, there are major challenges associated with digital learning when compared with brick and mortar classrooms.
-One of many challenges is how to ensure quality learning for students.
-Digital platforms might overpower physical classrooms in terms of content quality but when it comes to understanding whether students are able to grasp the content in a live class scenario is yet an open-end challenge.</p>

-<p>In a physical classroom during a lecturing teacher can see the faces and assess the emotion of the
-class and tune their lecture accordingly, whether he is going fast or slow.
+<p>Digital platforms might overpower physical classrooms in terms of content quality, but in a physical classroom, a teacher can see the faces and assess the emotion of the class and tune their lecture accordingly, whether he is going fast or slow.
 He can identify students who need special attention.
-Digital classrooms are conducted via video telephony software program (exZoom) where it’s not possible for medium scale class (25-50) to see all students and access the mood.
-Because of this drawback, students are not focusing on content due to lack of surveillance.
-While digital platforms have limitations in terms of physical surveillance but it comes with the power of data and machines which can work for you.
-It provides data in the form of video, audio, and texts which can be analysed using deep learning algorithms.
-Deep learning backed system not only solves the surveillance issue, but it also removes the human bias from the system, and all information is no longer in the teacher’s brain rather translated in numbers that can be analysed and tracked.</p>
+While digital platforms have limitations in terms of physical surveillance, it comes with the power of data and machines, which can work for you.</p>

+<p>It provides data in form of video, audio, and texts, which can be analyzed using deep learning algorithms.
+A deep learning-backed system not only solves the surveillance issue, but also removes the human bias from the system, and all information is no longer in the teacher’s brain but rather translated into numbers that can be analyzed and tracked.</p>

 ## Objective:<br>
 Our objective is to solve the above mentioned challenge by applying deep learning algorithms to live video data inorder to recognize the facial emotions and categorize them accordingly.